-As a business owner it's important to constantly be vigilante about your profits and costs.
-Here at Sentry we offer a service called Grade & Grow sessions in which we work with business owners to review the past years performance and make adjustments in the business where need be.
+As a business owner, it's important to constantly be vigilant about your profits and costs.
+Here at Sentry we offer a service called Grade & Grow sessions in which we work with business owners to review the past year's performance and make adjustments in the business where need be.
 These sessions ultimately allow a business to be more successful the following season and in the long run.

 What things can we analyze?

 Compartmentalize sales.
-If you're using a POS (point of sale) system, it should be able to compartmentalize your sales and provide you insight into the different products your selling and the different sizes purchased of each product.
-What product did you sell the most of?
-What size did you sell the most of?
-Compare the two side by side and you may find some interesting results as to what you can charge for different products at different sizes.
+If you're using a POS (point of sale) system, it should be able to compartmentalize your sales and provide you insight into the different products you're selling and the different sizes purchased for each product.
+What product did you sell the most?
+What size did you sell the most?
+Compare the two side by side and you may find some interesting results as to what you can charge for different products of different sizes.

 Employees.
 It is important to review the human element of your business as well.
-Hiring and training the right employees will have a huge factor on the success or failure of your business.
+Hiring and training the right employees will have a huge factor in the success or failure of your business.
 Look at your labor costs of the past season.
 Was it worth it having that employee work that many hours?
-How did that employee perform throughout the season?
-Is there room for improvement or should you eliminate that position all together?
+How did that employee performance throughout the season?
+Is there room for improvement or should you eliminate that position altogether?
 This all comes back to hiring the right employee and making sure they're are properly trained.